 1960s teenage boys didn’t dress too differently than their dads, especially when going to school.
 They choose neutral color pants, button down vertical stripe or plaid shirts or pastel polo shirts, white socks, slip on loafers, bomber or gab jackets, pullover knit sweaters, and sportcoats.
 Private and Catholic schools were more formal (suit and tie) than public schools (shirt and trousers).

-After school and on the weekends, it was all about casual- denim jeans (dark or light) with a button down shirt or striped T-shirt, colorblock sweaters and cardigans, pullover sweatshirts, denim jackets, varsity jackets, wayfarer sunglasses, canvas sneakers, and moto boots or penny loafers.
-See pictures of teen boys in the 60s.
+After school and on the weekends, it was all about the greaser look with casual- denim jeans (dark or light) with a button down shirt or striped T-shirt, colorblock sweaters and cardigans, pullover sweatshirts, denim jackets, varsity jackets, wayfarer sunglasses, canvas sneakers, and moto boots or penny loafers.

 Prom was a big deal in the ’60s.
 For men, it was a time to get away from the all black tuxedo and wear a notch or shawl collar white dinner jacket with black pants, white pleated tuxedo shirts, and skinny black bow tie.
 Bright blue or grey check suit coats were equally retro in the ’60s, either all matching or with black trousers.
 Formality was drifting out of fashion but prom, galas, and weddings gave men a chance to dress extra sharp for an evening.
 Shop men’s evening wear.